wiebket/delretrieve/README.md

 This package contains tools to retrieve primary data from the South African Domestic Load Research database.
 It requires access to a MSSQL installation of the DLR database.
 On site access is available through [Data First's](www.datafirst.uct.ac.za) secure server room at the University of Cape Town (UCT).
 Researchers on the UCT campus can request remote access to the timeseries data.

 ## Setup instructions
 Ensure that python 3 is installed on your computer.
 A simple way of getting it is to install it with [Anaconda](https://conda.io/docs/user-guide/install/index.html).
+Once python has been installed, you are ready for installing the dlrretrieve package.

 1. Clone this repository from github.
 2. Navigate to the root directory (`dlrretrieve`) and run the `setup.py` script.
 This will setup the necessary requirements and create the following directory structure for saving retrieved data: